Daedrus/declinare/README.md

 Those dictionaries, in turn, are based on <https://en.wiktionary.org/>.

+The dictionaries are parsed by the `split_by_pos.py` script in order to create separate smaller dictionaries containing only nouns, verbs and adjectives.
+It is these smaller dictionaries which are used by the app.

 ## Running locally
 If you want to run the app locally then you can use the following commands:
 * Set up a separate Python virtual environment and install all dependencies in it